 Aside from your website, where else do prospects first encounter your practice?
-Your Google My Business (GMB) listing.
-Accurate GMB listings provides a better experience for new patients.
+Your Google Business Profile (GBP) listing.
+Accurate GBP listings provides a better experience for new patients.
 But they also help you stay competitive local search engine results.

 Patients expect convenience—from your website and local listings.

 Remember the Yellow Pages?
-Consider your GMB listing a digital directory of sorts.
+Consider your GBP listing a digital directory of sorts.
 When users search for your practice, these listings appear on the right-hand side of their screens and take up a significant chunk of real estate.
 But they’re also an important local search ranking factor.
-In fact, Moz considers GMB signals the number one signal for local SEO.
+In fact, Moz considers GBP signals the number one signal for local SEO.

 If you have multiple doctors or locations, it’s important to create a listing for each.
 Like above, it’s essential to include appropriate NAP information.
 It’s also important to include specialties—such as Orthodontist or Periodontist—as categories, not as part of your title.
 A dentist should never create additional listings for each of their specialties.
 Ultimately, if a dental practice has two doctors and three locations, they should have a total of five listings.

-Making the most of GMB listings does require some maintenance.
-For example, businesses are able to share useful content directly through these listings via Google My Business Posts.
+Making the most of GBP listings does require some maintenance.
+For example, businesses are able to share useful content directly through these listings via Google Business Profile Posts.
 As we’ve found at Workshop Digital, this content can help boost local organic performance, even in competitive industries like healthcare.
-For additional information, we suggest you read our post on optimizing content for GMB.
+For additional information, we suggest you read our post on optimizing content for your Google Business Profile.